cpon00/relational-db-mini-stack-cinquel/about.md

 ## What kinds of questions might such applications ask of this dataset?

-Our datasets could answer questions such as, "How many movies are about pirates?" or "How many movie titles contain the word 'dog'?
+Our datasets could answer questions such as, "How many movies are about pirates?" or "How many movie titles contain the word 'dog' that are in the action genre?
 Given a wide variety of questions, our application will return accurate results to the user.

+# Tables

+- movie

+  - id
+  - original language
+  - title
+  - popularity
+  - release_date
+  - vote_average
+  - vote_count

+- moviegenre

+  - movie_id
+  - genre_id

+- genre

+  - genre_id
+  - genre_name

+- character

+  - movie_id
+  - actor_id
+  - character_name
+  - gender
+  - char_order

+- actor

+  - actor_id
+  - name

+- moviekeyword

+  - movie_id
+  - keyword_id

+- keyword

+  - keyword_id
+  - keyword_name